Phi-1998/Maths_PGR_Poster.github.io/README.md

 <h3 style="text-align: center;"> 2) The Dispersion Relation </h3>

-<p> A dispersion relation is an expression which relates a systems wavenumber, usually denoted as \(\alpha\) which represents the number of wavelengths per unit of distance and the frequency \(\omega\), which represents the number of oscillations per unit time.
-There are a number of ways in which one can derive a dispersion relation, though this is not something we will derive here.However, there are a number of texts we can recommend (cite).
+<p> A dispersion relation is an expression which relates a waves wavenumber, usually denoted as \(\alpha\) which represents the number of wavelengths per unit of distance and the frequency \(\omega\), which represents the number of oscillations per unit time.
+There are a number of ways in which one can derive a dispersion relation, though this is not something we will derive here.
+However, there are a number of texts we can recommend (cite).
 A dispersion relation is often written in the form
 \[\mathbb{D}(\alpha,\omega) \equiv 0 \]
+With this dispersion relation, one can carry out a number of instability analyses, including a temporal instability, i.e. where \(\omega \in \mathbb{C},\alpha \in \mathbb{R}\), allowing us to see how a wave can grow in time, or a spatial instability, where \(\omega \in \mathbb{R},\alpha \in \mathbb{C}\), which allows us to consider the growth of a wave in space.
 </p>

 </body>